SSWConsulting/SSW.Rules.Content/rules/address-formatting/rule.md

 - Beware of the commas positioning (inexisting between **State** and **Postal Code**)
 - Don't use dashes, slashes, or bars to separate the elements (OK if it is in the **Street Name** part)
-- Country is not always necessary depending on the audience
+- **Country** is not always necessary depending on the audience
-- If you have space, it is OK to write it in 2 lines
+- If you have enough space, it is OK to write it in 2 lines
-- We are in Australia and this should work for most countries' addresses, but some countries might have different structures that won't allow following this
+- We're in Australia and this should work for most countries' addresses, but some specific locations might have different address structures that won't allow following this rule

 <!--endintro-->

 ::: greybox
 **Level 1, 81-91 Military Rd | Neutral Bay - NSW, 2089 Australia**